theycallmethetailor/js-function-scopes/README.md

 We're an awesome community!!!

-Interested in learnig more about our Galvanize programs reach out to Lauren @ [lauren.lark@galvanize.com](mailto:lauren.lark@galvanize.com)
+Interested in learning more about our Galvanize programs reach out to Lauren @ [lauren.lark@galvanize.com](mailto:lauren.lark@galvanize.com)

 ## Setting up